Bodysnatchers (song): Composition

 Yorke described "Bodysnatchers" as a combination of the German band Neu! and "dodgy hippy rock", likening it to the Australian band Wolfmother.
 He said it was inspired by Victorian ghost stories, the 1972 novel The Stepford Wives and the feeling of "your physical consciousness trapped without being able to connect fully with anything else".

 Release

 "Bodysnatchers" was released on Radiohead's seventh album, In Rainbows (2007).
 In May 2008, it was released with the song "House of Cards" as a promotional single in the United Kingdom.
 ATO Records and its sister label, Side One Recordings, Radiohead's record label in America, serviced "Bodysnatchers" to American radio stations as a promotional single in late 2007.

-"Bodysnatchers" achieved significant airplay on modern rock radio stations, and reached number eight on the Billboard Modern Rock Tracks chart in February 2008.
+"Bodysnatchers" achieved airplay on modern rock radio stations, and reached number eight on the Billboard Modern Rock Tracks chart in February 2008.
 It was Radiohead's highest place on the chart since "Creep" reached number two in 1993.
 A performance of "Bodysnatchers" was included on the 2008 live video In Rainbows – From the Basement.